About museum services

 The collections are primarily of Herefordshire origin and are particularly strong in the Iron Age and Roman periods.
 Material of Palaeolithic and Mesolithic date from King Arthur's Cave is of national significance, and there are some fine groups of prehistoric lithics particularly from the western hills in the county.
 There are substantial collections of excavated middle to late Saxon, Medieval and Post-Medieval collections from the city of Hereford, villages, towns, moated sites and castles.
 There is an expanding archaeological documentary archive relating to archaeological works in the county.

-The collection is large and diverse, including local crafts, trades, agricultural implements, wheeled vehicles, numerous domestic artefacts and documentary archives.
+The collection is large and diverse, including local crafts, trades, agricultural implements, wheeled vehicles, numerous domestic artefacts and documentary archives including the letters and papers of Shakespearean actor David Garrick.
 The collection is largely of 19th to 20th century date, but there is some 17th and 18th century material including an important group of ironwork.
 A collection of photographic equipment and items belonging to Alfred Watkins, a Victorian antiquarian, inventor and author of the Ley Line theory, is of local and national relevance.

 The ethnographic collections are relatively small and represent the collections of individuals during the late 19th to 20th century.